habitat-sh/on-prem-builder/README.md

 ## Bootstrap Builder with Habitat Packages

-*Important*: Create a `core` origin before starting this process.
-The process will fail without first having a `core` origin.

 Chef Habitat Builder on-prem has no pre-installed package sets.
 You must populate your Builder instance by uploading packages.
 With Habitat *0.88.0*, two new commands were introduced to assist in bootstrapping an on-prem Builder instance with a set of stable packages:

 1. *hab pkg download*
 1. *hab pkg bulkupload*

-As you can see from the commands above, the package Bootstrap flow is comprised of two major tasks: a download from the public [SaaS Builder](https://bldr.habitat.sh) followed by a bulkupload to your on-prem Builder instance(s).
+As you can see from the commands above, the package Bootstrap flow is comprised of two main phases: a download from the public [SaaS Builder](https://bldr.habitat.sh) followed by a bulkupload to your on-prem Builder instance(s).
 Historically, we bootstraped on-prem-builders by downloading all the packages in 'core' for all targets.
 That amounted to ~15GB and was both too much and too little, in that many of the packages weren't needed, and for many patterns (effortless) other origins were needed.

 The [new bootstrap process flow](https://forums.habitat.sh/t/populating-chef-habitat-builder-on-prem/1228) allows you to easily customize your Bootstrap package set or use pre-populated [Starter Kit](https://github.com/habitat-sh/on-prem-builder/tree/master/quickstart_lists) files, which should amount to substantially less time and resource waste.

 The following section illustrates the steps required to bootstrap the on-prem Builder with the [Effortless Linux](https://github.com/habitat-sh/on-prem-builder/blob/master/quickstart_lists/effortless_x86_64-linux_stable) starter kit.
-Simply repeat the following download/bulkupload flow for the starter kits you think you will need to have in your on-prem Builder, or create your own custom starter kit file:
+Simply repeat the following download/bulkupload flow for the starter kits you think you will need to have in your on-prem Builder, or even create your own custom starter kit file:

-1. Export your Personal Access Token as `HAB_AUTH_TOKEN` to your environment
+1. Phase 1: download
     ```bash
-    export HAB_AUTH_TOKEN=<your token>
+    export HAB_AUTH_TOKEN=<your _public_ Builder instance token>
+    cd on-prem-builder
+    hab pkg download --target x86_64-linux --channel stable --file quickstart_lists/effortless_x86_64-linux_stable --download-directory builder_bootstrap
     ```

-1. Run the population script, passing the root URL of your new Chef Habitat Builder on-prem as the last argument (Replace `http` with `https` in the URL if SSL is enabled)
+1. Phase 2: bulkupload
+*Important*: Inspect the contents of the `builder_bootstrapi/artifacts` directory created from the download command above.
+For each of the origins (`core`, `effortless`, etc),  create a matching origin name if one doesn't exist already in the on-prem Builder UI before starting the bulkupload.
     ```bash
-    sudo -E ./scripts/on-prem-archive.sh populate-depot http://${BUILDER_HOSTNAME_OR_IP}`
+    export HAB_AUTH_TOKEN=<your _on-prem_ Builder instance token>
+    hab pkg bulkupload --url https://your-builder.tld --channel stable builder_bootstrap/
     ```

-This is quite a lengthy process, so be patient.
-It will download a *large* (~ 14GB currently) archive of the latest stable core plans, and then install them to your Chef Habitat Builder on-prem.

-Please ensure that you have plenty of free disk space available for hosting the `core` packages as well as for managing your own packages.
-Updated packages install without deleting any existing packages, so plan disk space accordingly.

-## Synchronizing 'core' packages from an upstream

-*Important*: Create a `core` origin before starting this process.
-The process will fail without first having a `core` origin.

-It is possible to also use the 'on-prem-archive.sh' script to synchronize the Chef Habitat Builder on-prem using the public Chef Habitat Builder site as an 'upstream'.

-This allows new stable core packages from the upstream to get created in the Chef Habitat Builder on-prem instance automatically.

-If your Chef Habitat Builder on-prem instance will have continued outgoing internet connectivity, you may wish to periodically run the script to check for updates.

-1. Export your Personal Access Token as `HAB_AUTH_TOKEN` to your environment (e.g, `export HAB_AUTH_TOKEN=<your token>`)
-1. `sudo -E ./scripts/on-prem-archive.sh sync-packages http://${BUILDER_HOSTNAME_OR_IP} base-plans`, passing the root URL of your new Chef Habitat Builder on-prem as the last argument.
-Replace `http` with `https` in the URL if SSL is enabled.

-The 'base-plans' parameter restricts the sync to a smaller subset of the core packages.
-If you wish to synchronize all core packages, omit the 'base-plans' parameter from the script.
-Note that it will take much longer for the synchronization of all packages.
-Generally, it will only take a few minutes for base packages to synchronize.

-You can also run the sync-packages functionality to initially populate the local Chef Habitat Builder on-prem.

-*NOTE*: This functionality is being provided as an alpha - please log any issues found in the on-prem-builder repo.

 ## Configuring a user workstation